 Can I Play Pickleball With A Torn Meniscus

-Can I Play Pickleball With A Torn Meniscus?
+Can I Play Pickleball with a Torn Meniscus?

 A torn meniscus (torn knee cartilage) is a common injury for people who play tennis, basketball, baseball, football, hockey, etc. It’s very common in younger people, especially when playing multiple sports.

 So are you also playing sports at the time?
-But what if you have a torn meniscus?
-Can I Play Pickleball With A Torn Meniscus?
-No. You can still play pickleball with a torn meniscus.
-It’s been proven that players with torn menisci do much better than those without one.
+But what if you have a torn meniscus? can I play pickleball with a torn meniscus?
+That’s what we look at in this guide.

 Let’s check what is torn meniscus is and how to prevent it.